habi/EAWAG-manuscript/manuscript.md

 The fishes were sorted into 'bins' based on their physical size.
 We used a custom-made sample-holder to scan each of the fish in our machines.
 It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA), the file for printing the holder is available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
-The original *OpenSCAD* [@https://openscad.org] file [@https://github.com/TomoGraphics/Hol3Drs/blob/master/EAWAG.Fish.scad] is parametrized to easily allow 3D-printing a sample holder accommodating the different width, height and length classes of the fishes we scanned.
+The original *OpenSCAD* [@https://openscad.org] file [@https://github.com/TomoGraphics/Hol3Drs/blob/master/EAWAG.Fish.scad] is parametrized to effortlessly generate a file for 3D-printing sample holders to accommodate the varying width, height and length classes of the fishes.

 In total, we acquired 362 tomographic scans of 129 different fishes.
 All the scanning parameters are collected in a table in the [Supplementary Materials]; a generalized rundown is given below.

 Since the fishes greatly varied in their length (specimen length varied between 6 cm and 18 cm), the voxel sizes of each of the acquired datasets also varies greatly.
-We acquired datasets with (isometric) voxel sizes ranging from 3.5--50 μm.
+We acquired datasets with (isometric) voxel sizes ranging from 3.5 to 50 μm.
 <!---
 12  103637  rec   3.499972
 182  12319  head_50um_rec  49.998527
 --->

-Depending on the size of the specimen we set the x-ray source voltage to 50--80 kV and---depending on the voltage---to a current between 107 and 200 μA.
+Depending on the size of the specimen we set the X-ray source voltage to 50--80 kV and---depending on the voltage---to a current between 107 and 200 μA.
-Also depending on the size of the fishes, the x-ray spectrum was filtered either by an Aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm) before digitization to projection images or recorded in an unfiltered way.
+Also depending on the size of the fishes, the X-ray spectrum was filtered either by an aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm) before digitization to projection images or recorded in an unfiltered way.
-In total we recorded 9.5 TB of projections images (`*.tif` and `*.iif` files, where the `*.iif` files are for the so-called alignment scans).
+In total we recorded 9.5 TB of projection images (`TIFF` and `*.iif` files, where the `*.iif` files are for the so-called alignment scans).

-All the recorded projection images were subsequently reconstructed into a 3D stack of axial images spanning the regions of interest of each fish.
+All the recorded projection images were subsequently reconstructed into virtual 3D stacks of axial `PNG` images spanning the regions of interest of each fish.
 All the specimens were scanned with their mouths facing downward in the sample holder and rotating along their long axis.
 We thus manually aligned each of the reconstructed datasets so that the lateral axis of the fish was horizontal in relation to the x and y direction of the reconstructed slices.
-We reconstructed the projection images with NRecon (Version 1.7.4.6, Bruker microCT, Kontich Belgium) with varying ring artifact and beam hardening correction values, depending on each fish (again, all relevant values are listed in the [Supplementary Materials]).
+We reconstructed the projection images with NRecon (Version 1.7.4.6, Bruker microCT, Kontich, Belgium) with varying ring artifact and beam hardening correction values, depending on each fish (again, all relevant values are listed in the [Supplementary Materials]).
 In total, this resulted in 1.4 TB of reconstruction images (nearly one million `*rec*.png` files).
 Each of the 362 scans we performed has on average about 2700 reconstruction images.